King v. Burwell: U.S. Court of Appeals for the D.C. Circuit panel decision

-Because we conclude that the ACA [the Affordable Care Act] unambiguously restricts the [Internal Revenue Code] section 36B subsidy to insurance purchased on Exchanges "established by the State", we reverse the district court and vacate the IRS's regulation [26 C.F.R. § 1.36B-2(a)(1)].

 As part of the government's briefs, they argued that none of the plaintiffs had standing to file suit.
 David Klemencic, one of the plaintiffs, residing in West Virginia was found to have standing under the Administrative Procedure Act (APA).
 Although West Virginia is geographically in the Fourth Circuit, the APA grants the D.C.
-Circuit shared jurisdiction over any issue involving a Federal agency based in Washington, D.C.
+Circuit shared jurisdiction over any issue involving a federal agency based in Washington, D.C.

 U.S. Court of Appeals for the D.C.
 Circuit rehearing en banc

 On September 4, 2014, the U.S. Court of Appeals for the D.C.
 Circuit granted the U.S. Secretary of Health's petition for rehearing the case en banc.
 The order also vacates the previous July 22 judgment.

 On November 12, the Court of Appeals put further proceedings in Halbig into abeyance pending the Supreme Court's ruling in King.